 When a Creditor Violates the Automatic Stay

-Unfortunately, sometimes a creditor will take an action that violates the stay without first filing a motion with the court.
+Unfortunately, sometimes a creditor takes an action that violates the stay without first filing a motion with the court.
 When that happens, the creditor may be subject to penalties, which often include paying damages to the debtor and returning repossessed or foreclosed property.
-For more on this, visit Your Rights When a Creditor Violates the Automatic Stay.
+For more, visit Your Rights When a Creditor Violates the Automatic Stay.

 How Long Does the Automatic Stay Last?

 The automatic stay lasts only as long as the bankruptcy lasts.
-If the case is dismissed the automatic stay will cease.
+If the case is dismissed, the automatic stay ceases.
 In a Chapter 7 case, the stay expires as to collateral on loans 30 days after the date of the meeting of creditors.
 This only applies to the right of the creditor to take possession of the property.
 It does not affect the automatic stay as to the debtor personally.
 See more on the Bankruptcy Statement of Intention.

 To learn more about when the stay is effective and when it expires, see How Long Does the Automatic Stay Last?